-So I did.
-Since 2009 I have cycled nearly 49,000 km through 37 countries.
+Since 2009 I have cycled more than 50,000 km through 37 countries.
 My travels have humbled me and made my spirit stronger than I ever thought possible.
-Now, after so many places and faces, I know what I truly value in this life.
+Now, after so many places and faces, I know what I truly value in life.

 This blog isn’t an exercise in ego.
 I am not promoting myself as an athlete or adventurer and I certainly don’t pretend to be an expert on cycle touring.
-In fact, I write because I want people to see me exactly as I am – ordinary.
-Anyone can do what I do.
+I write because I always have, and because I want to share my passion for pushing pedals.
+Nothing more.